Code-Institute-Submissions/the-shamans-cat/README.md

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
 - The text for What is Shamanic Energy Healing is by Alberto Villodo and was copied from [The Four Wind Society's website](http://albertovilloldophd.com/light-body-self-healing/)
+- Th text for Benefits .....

 ### Media
 - The photos used in this site were obtained from ...
 - The image of jaguar (is actually a panther) and was obtained from [pixaby](https://pixabay.com/vectors/tiger-panther-feline-animal-wild-307205/).
 It is used in the Favicon.
 - The logo was taken from an idea in [Wiki Logo Maker](https://www.brandcrowd.com/maker/tag/wiki).
+- Black cat at top of readme
 - [Luminous energy picture](https://cdn.alexgrey.com/wp-content/uploads/2012/06/28211220/Alex_Grey-Theologue.jpg) Is by the artist Alex Grey.
 - The Role of Shamanism in Modern Societies with Dr. Alberto Villoldo, Jon Rasmussen and Guests [video](https://www.youtube.com/watch?v=PF_9iWnLnDA)
 - Butterfly image from Facebook page of Alberto Villoldo (https://www.facebook.com/AlbertoVilloldo/photos/a.10150534040749466/10157952983459466/?type=3&theater) or (https://www.facebook.com/pg/AlbertoVilloldo/photos/?ref=page_internal)